istifarulah/egpu-listener-auto-game-config/README.md

 i_config_path = game config file that would copied to destination while using iGPU. destination = location where the game config file that will be overwritten.
 ```
+- Change APP_AUTO_LAUNCH to `True` if you want auto launch app feature, or `False` if you don't want auto launch app feature
+- Change APP_PATH to your desired application path that needs to be opened after iGPU or eGPU is connected
 - Open Terminal, Run as administrator
 - `pip install -r requirements.txt`
 - Go to your NSSM directory or just copy nssm.exe to this project directory at C:/egpu-listener-auto-game-config